Policies and Procedures

 Academic Freedom Policy:

-1. Faculty are entitled to full freedom in research and in the publication of the results, subject to the adequate performance of their other academic duties; research for pecuniary return should be based upon an understanding with the authorities of the institution.
+• Faculty are entitled to full freedom in research and in the publication of the results, subject to the adequate performance of their other academic duties; research for pecuniary return should be based upon an understanding with the authorities of the institution.

-3. Faculty are citizens, members of a learned profession, and officers of an educational institution.
+• Faculty are citizens, members of a learned profession, and officers of an educational institution.
 When they speak or write as citizens, they should be free from institutional censorship or discipline, but their special position in the community imposes special obligations.
 As scholars and educational officers, they should remember that the public might judge their profession and their institution by their utterances.
-Hence, they should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they are not speaking for the Graduate School.
+Hence, they should at all times be accurate, exercise appropriate restraint, should show respect for the opinions of others, and make every effort to indicate that they are not speaking for the Graduate School.

 PROCEDURE

 The TCSJ Strategic Leadership staff will be responsible for overseeing the protection of academic freedom within TCSJ.
-Faculty members who believe that TCSJ has violated its academic freedom policy should document their complaint in writing and submit to the President.
+Faculty members who believe that TCSJ has violated its academic freedom policy should document their complaint in writing and submit it to the President.
 The President will add this as an action item for the first Strategic Leadership meeting after the alleged violation.
 Should the President and TCSJ Strategic Leadership staff agree that there was a violation of policy, they will agree upon the institution’s response.
 The response should correct the violation and make changes to the procedures to ensure that violations to academic freedom do not occur in the future.
 If an agreement cannot be reached, the TCSJ President will present their findings to the Governing Board.
 The decision of the Governing Board is final.

 POLICY